Shafi Hadi

-Shafi Hadi (born Curtis Porter, 21 September 1929 – 1976) was an American jazz tenor and alto saxophonist known for his recordings with Charles Mingus and with Hank Mobley.
+William Curtis Porter (September 21, 1929 – June 1976), better known as Shafi Hadi, was an American jazz tenor and alto saxophonist known for his recordings with Charles Mingus and with Hank Mobley.

 Biography

-Hadi was born Curtis Porter in Philadelphia, Pennsylvania.
-The 1930 Census indicated his parents were William Porter and Harriette Porter.
+Hadi was born as William Curtis Porter in Philadelphia, Pennsylvania on September 21, 1929.
+The 1930 Census indicated his parents were William Porter and Harrietti Porter.
 At age 6, he received piano lessons from his grandmother.
 Later, he studied musical composition at Howard University and University of Detroit.
 Hadi performed with rhythm and blues artists such as Paul Williams, Ruth Brown, and the Griffin Brothers.

 Hadi recorded with bassist Charles Mingus between 1956 and 1958.
 He also recorded with tenor saxophonist Hank Mobley.
 Hadi improvised the soundtrack music for John Cassavetes's film Shadows, then returned to Mingus's group in 1959.
 He also collaborated with Mary Lou Williams on her 1977 composition "Shafi", although the extent of Hadi's contribution is unclear.
 The 1977 Copyright filing EU841296 by Mary Lou Williams credited words to Hadi, pseud. of Shafi Porter, with music and arrangement credited to Mary Lou Williams.

 During the 1950s, Hadi was also active in painting.
 Between 1965 and 1969 he co-wrote five songs with Lionel Hampton or Gladys Hampton: Bye, Bye, Hamp Stamps, No, Say No, A Sketch Of Gladys, and Mama Knows.

-Ancestrylibrary.com has the May 1943 Social Security Application for William Curtis Porter, born 21 September 1929 in Philadelphia, Pennsylvania, and a Death Date on June 1976.
-The Social Security Death Index for William Porter indicates that his Social Security Number was issued before 1951 in West Virginia, and confirms a Death Date of June 1976.
-Neither the exact date of death nor a location are specified.
+Hadi died in June 1976, at the age of 46.